nickolashkraus/auth0-acul/docs/acul.md

    `config/screen-to-prompt-mapping.js` file and updates the Auth0 screen customization settings to point to the assets via Amazon CloudFront or S3.

+## Troubleshooting

+### `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the
+remote resource at [...].`

+If the screen assets are hosted at an origin that is not the same as the custom domain for your Auth0 tenant, the browser will refuse to load the assets, since loading ES modules enforces CORS[^1].

+To fix the issue, the origin must send the required CORS headers to the Auth0 page's origin.
+This is accomplished by enabling CORS on the bucket and ensuring the CDN forwards the CORS response headers.

 ## References

 - [ACUL | Overview][ACUL | Overview]